ZehaIrawan/instant_search/README.md

 2. Check if previous query from the same IP is included in the current query

 # Handling scaling with sidekiq

+- Search doesnt if navigate to analytics then come back